Antelope jackrabbit: Subspecies

+The antelope jackrabbit has three recognized subspecies:

+Distribution and habitat

-In the United States, the antelope jackrabbit is found in parts of Arizona and states like Chihuahua, Nayarit, Sinaloa and Sonora in Northwestern Mexico.
+In the United States, the antelope jackrabbit is found in parts of Arizona and the states of Chihuahua, Nayarit, Sinaloa and Sonora in northwestern Mexico.
+It is also found on Tiburón Island in the Gulf of California, the largest island in Mexico.
 Compared to the other hare species present in North America, the antelope jackrabbit's range is limited.
 This species does not inhabit areas further east than the sky islands in Arizona and the Sierra Madre Occidental in Mexico.
 It also does not radiate west of Florence, Arizona.
-As of July 2017 it had been spotted and photographed by a National Park Ranger in the Lake Mead Recreational Area in Nevada.
+As of July 2017 it had been spotted and photographed by a National Park Ranger in the Lake Mead National Recreation Area in Nevada.

-Habitat

 The antelope jackrabbit is found in a variety of tropic and subtropic habitats.
 It can be found in grassy hills or plains, preferring habitats with large, desert shrubs above long grass.
 This species can also be found in more barren desert habitats.
 A 2014 study focusing on ecology indicated that the ideal habitat for an antelope jackrabbit includes grassy ground cover and a mesquite overstory.
 This species does not prefer an arid climate; instead, antelope jackrabbits live in areas with summer precipitation amounts ranging from 90 mm to 360 mm.
 Unlike the black-tailed jackrabbit which survives in less humid conditions, the antelope jackrabbit inhabits locations with higher humidity.